-Given revised statute, they must now be used to support students and staff, and they should be considered as complementary tools within the discipline tool-box.
+WCSD has been phasing in the use of restorative practices for several years.
+Assembly Bill 168 passed in the 2019 legislative session revised disciplinary statute now mandating the use of restorative practices.
+Although an alternative to more traditional disciplinary practices, restorative practices are no panacea.
+Given revised statute, they must now be used to support students and staff, and they should be considered as complementary tools within the discipline tool box.

 Restorative Practices stem from a field of study that has great potential to positively influence student behavior and strengthen community.
 Restorative Practices are instrumental when building and maintaining healthy communities, increasing social connectedness among students, reducing the impact of negative behavior, decreasing antisocial behavior, repairing harm, and restoring impacted relationships.
 With its origins in the criminal justice system, its application within the educational context has been growing.
+We consider restorative practices non-traditional forms of discipline.

-Restorative practices fall along a continuum ranging from informal language use and community circles within classrooms to formal discipline conferencing to address students who have significantly harmed others.
-The overarching goal is to build community, and then to make effort to restore communitythrough empathy, personal responsibility, and other social processes when the community has been harmed.
+Restorative practices fall along a continuum ranging from informal language use and community circles within general classrooms to formal discipline conferencing to address students who have significantly harmed others.
+The overarching goal is to build community, and then to make effort to restore community through empathy and other social process when the community has been harmed.

-Through the MTSS-SEL Department and support from the Nevada Department of Education's Safe and Respectful Learning Environment Department, restorative practices training will be made available to schools in the District.
-Schools will be encouraged and supported through the WCSD Multi-Tiered System of Supports/Social and Emotional Learning (MTSS/SEL) Department and the Department of Behavior Placements and Hearings to develop and utilize a restorative approach consistently.
+Through the Social, Emotional and Academic Development grant (SEAD) authorized by the 2019 Legislature, restorative practices training will be made available to all schools in the District.
+Schools will be encouraged and supported through the WCSD Multi-Tiered System of Supports/Social and Emotional Learning (MTSS/SEL) Department and the Department of Behavior Placements and Hearings to develop and utilize a restorative approach when appropriate.